-When travelling to Tibet, you are likely to carry abundance of cash on hand and worry about losing money through carelessness or theft.
+When travelling to Tibet, you are likely to carry an abundance of cash on hand and worry about losing money through carelessness or theft.
 So how to solve the currency exchange and cash in Tibet is an issue that can be neglected.

-A new visitor like you must be curious about what kind of currency is used in Tibet, are there any banks in Tibet, where you can withdraw cash of debit card, is credit card available in Tibet, and where you can do currency exchange.
+A new visitor like you must be curious about what kind of currency is used in Tibet, are there any banks in Tibet, where can you withdraw cash of debit card, is credit card available in Tibet, and where can you do currency exchange.
 Trust us, here you will find detailed and useful money, currency exchange and credit cards usage information in Tibet.

 1. What Currency Used in Tibet